 About the author . . .

-Dr. Jeff Broome has been a professor of Philosophy and History at Arapahoe Community College (Littleton,
+Dr. Jeff Broome is a retired professor of Philosophy and History formerly at Arapahoe Community College (Littleton,

 University of Colorado-Boulder in 1998.
 Prior to teaching, he was a detention counselor with the Arapahoe County